shenxianpeng/gcov-example/README.md

 If you don't have an environment or don't want to install it, you can check out this example [repository](https://github.com/shenxianpeng/gcov-example)

-Note: The source code is under the `master` branch master, and code coverage result html under branch `coverage`.
+Note: The source code is under the `master` branch, and code coverage report under branch `coverage`.

 ```bash
 # This is the version of GCC and lcov on my test environment.